João Aurélio: Pafos

 On 25 August 2020, the 32-year-old Aurélio left Portugal for the first time, signed for a two-year contract at Pafos FC of the Cypriot First Division on a free transfer.

 International career

 After good performances for Nacional, Aurélio was called up to the Portugal under-21 side by Oceano, for the 2011 UEFA European Championship qualifiers.
 In the 81st minute of the match against Lithuania, he came on as a substitute for S.L.
 Benfica's Fábio Coentrão and headed in the final 4–1 three minutes later.

 Personal life

 Aurélio's twin brother, Luís, was also a footballer and a midfielder.
-He played most of his career in the lower leagues, and they shared teams at Nacional.
+They were teammates at Nacional.